Tingroom

 The U.N. official says another objective of the global campaign is to make disaster risk education part of every school's curriculum.

 "Where are the flooding plains?
 If it is a drought-stricken area, where does drought strike most strongly.
-Where are the hills where if there is a strong rain a mudslide can happen, because the mudslides and landslides depend not only on the rains, but on the soil and the geology of the terrain ...
+Where are the hills where if there is a strong rain a mudslide can happen, because the mudslides and landslides4 depend not only on the rains, but on the soil and the geology of the terrain5 ...
 Knowing where to plant trees to avoid the risk of fires is essential and it is very simple.
 It is just a matter of knowing where the winds flow," added Bricano.
 "So, these are basic things that children can and should learn from childhood."

 The United Nations reports Asia and Africa bear a disproportionate burden of losses due to the impact of disasters.
-It says approximately 88-percent of all people reported killed and 96 percent of those affected by disasters occur in these two regions.
+It says approximately 88-percent of all people reported killed and 96 percent of those affected6 by disasters occur in these two regions.

 The World Bank calculates last year, losses from natural disasters amounted to $220 billion.
 It says losses in developing countries were 20 times higher than in developed countries.
 It says investing in disaster risk reduction not only saves lives, but yields huge economic and development benefits